Hydra Battles and AC Termination: Many-Sorted Semantic Labeling modulo AC

 Suppose $L_f \neq \varnothing$ and let

 We obtain $a \geqslant_S b$ from the weak monotonicity of the labeling function $\m{lab}_f$.
 Therefore, the following rewrite sequence is constructed:

 This concludes the proof of the first statement.
-For the second statement we use induction on the number of applications of AC axioms in $t \ac u$.
-If this number is one, the conclusion is reached by reasoning as above (with $L_f = \varnothing$ because AC symbols are not labeled and hence the rules of $\DEC$ do not come into play). \end{proof}
+The second statement is shown in the same way, but since AC symbols are not labeled the rules of $\DEC$ do not come into play.
+The third statement is obtained from the the second statement together with the fact that $t \ac u$ implies $t \Rab[\AC]{*} u$. \end{proof}

 After these preliminaries, we are ready to put many-sorted semantic labeling to the test.
 Consider the many-sorted algebra $\xA$ with carriers $\NN$ for sort $\m{N}$ and $\OO$, the set of ordinal numbers smaller than $\epsilon_0$, for sorts $\m{O}$ and $\m{S}$ and the following interpretation functions: